ccs-develop/welltrak/README.md

 # Welltrak
 Was worked on almost a year ago using Xamarin.iOS and Xamarin.Droid.
 The goal was to assist my brother in law with his elder care business.
-Welltrak is a tool to ensure compliance, and generally to aid caregivers with lists and geo-based checkins to house call appointments.
+Welltrak is a tool to ensure compliance, to aid caregivers lists and enable geo-based checkins for house call appointments.

 See the screenshots 1-5 for an overview.